Chartered Certified Accountants

 The examples given are extensive but include, for example:

-There are many more examples given in the BIS guidance.
+There are many more examples given in the Business, Energy and Industrial Strategy (BEIS) guidance.

 Equal treatment covers basic working and employment conditions included in the relevant contracts of direct recruits, which would normally mean terms and conditions laid out in standard contracts, pay scales, collective agreements or company handbooks.
 Where available this would be the same pay, holidays, etc as if the Agency Worker had been recruited as an employee or worker to the same job.
 There does not have to be a comparable employee (called a ‘comparator’) but it would be easier to demonstrate compliance with the Regulations where such a person is available.